nathan-fiscaletti/keyboardsounds-desktop/README.md

 # Keyboard Sounds for Desktop

+> This application is in the early stages of development.
+Please report any issues you encounter on [the official Keyboard Sounds issue tracker](https://github.com/nathan-fiscaletti/keyboardsounds/issues).

 Keyboard Sounds is an application that will play sounds when you type on your keyboard.
 This application is a desktop version of the [Keyboard Sounds](https://github.com/nathan-fiscaletti/keyboardsounds) python package.

 ![Preview](./preview.png)